maxsitt/insect-detect-ml/README.md

 [plots](https://maxsitt.github.io/insect-detect-docs/deployment/analysis/#overview-plots)
 are generated that can give a first overview of the analyzed data.

-More information about deployment of the analysis script can be found in the [**Insect Detect Docs**](https://maxsitt.github.io/insect-detect-docs/deployment/analysis/) 📑.
+More information about deployment of the analysis script can be found at the [**Insect Detect Docs**](https://maxsitt.github.io/insect-detect-docs/deployment/analysis/) 📑.

 ---